-Making repairs to a multi-family home or apartment building is a bit different than repairs to a single-family home.
+Making repairs to a multifamily home or apartment building is a bit different from repairs to a single-family home.
 For example, if flooding occurs, it could damage many units, thus meaning more repairs and a larger dent in your rental income.
 You will have to deal with multiple uninhabitable units, which means less money coming in the door.

-Many investors will allow for at least 5% of your profits to go toward routine maintenance and anther 5% to capex expenses including painting, roof repairs, etc. That said, you’ll be able to make these repairs much easier.
+Many investors will allow at least 5% of your profits to go toward things like roof repairs and painting, and another 5% to go toward routine maintenance.
+That said, you’ll be able to make these repairs much easier.
 For example, replacing the roof on a 12 unity apartment building will be much less expensive than replacing the roofs on 12 single-family homes.

 Disputes Between Tenants

 What happens if there is a disagreement between tenants?
 How will things be mediated and rules be enforced?
 All of this should clearly be outlined in your lease along with consequences for violating the rules put in place.
 You will need to create a plan for yourself to handle these sorts of issues.
-Hopefully, most disagreements can be handled peacefully, but you may need to enlist the help of a professional mediator if you find yourself caught in the middle of a dispute that is getting out of hand.
+Most disagreements can be resolved peacefully, but if you find yourself in a dispute, you may need to get a professional mediator to help you out.

 Living There Can Help

-One “hack” new investors often use, is to buy a multi-family property in Seattle or Tacoma, and live in one of the units themselves.
-This will allow the investor to buy a multi-family property of 4 units or less using an FHA loan.
+One “hack” new investors often use, is to buy a multifamily property in Seattle or Tacoma, and live in one of the units themselves.
+This will allow the investor to buy a multifamily property of 4 units or fewer using an FHA loan.
 An FHA loan has a much lower interest rate than the other loans you can get to purchase an investment property.

 There are some strings attached to an FHA loan, however.
 One of those being that you need to live there yourself for a while before you are able to rent out the whole building.
-While you may not like the idea of moving into a multi-family property, in most cases, the rent from the other tenants will pay off your loan, allowing you to build equity while living for free.
+While you may not like the idea of moving into a multifamily property, in most cases, you will be able to live free while building equity, and your loan will be paid off.

 Know Your Numbers